Saint-Even/cassetteGBS/README.md

 - Run: a script which invokes the full command that begins the pipeline

 ### Cassette
 Within the cassettes directory
-There may be multiple, uniquely named cassette directories these directories must be named
+There may be multiple, uniquely named cassette directorie
+These directories must be named
 cassette_<runName>

-and must contain these four files and one refgenome directory
+Each must contain one refgenome directory and the following three name-matched files.

 - <runName>_barcodes.txt
 - <runName>_R1.fastq.gz